A bachelor’s degree from a regionally accredited US college or university, or equivalent international credential*

 - One semester of undergraduate calculus, or equivalent, passed with at least a B grade.
 (Any of these three courses above can be substituted by a CLEP exam with at least 65 points, scaled, or an AP exam with at least a grade of 4.)†

-- Intermediate economic theory courses [especially Micro] are helpful and desirable, but are not essential.
+- Intermediate economic theory courses [especially Micro], passed with B or above, are helpful in gaining admission.

 - A higher grade in a more advanced course in Micro and Calculus trumps a lower grade in a less advanced course, but a repeated course grade is not acceptable.

 These are necessary conditions for admission, not sufficient conditions.